djotaku/adventofcode/2020/Day_07/README.md

 ## Commentary / Approach to the Problem
 ### 2020
 #### Part 1
+This is quite a mess.
+105 lines of code vs my 2021 solution in 47.
+I create a CLASS for my bags to hold parents and children.
+This was very over-engineered.
+Because I wasn't any good at regular expressions, I've got this crazy function for finding the adjective color.
+My main for loop is also nuts.
+I've evolved quite a big with Python in the past year.
 #### Part 2
+Continues the mess from part 1 and never was able to get the right answer.

 ### 2021
 #### Part 1
+The solution was incredibly easy given how comfortable I've become with regular expressions.
+It was very easy to use re.findall to find all instances of the pattern on the bag descriptions.
+This spared me from my initial inclination of splitting the container bag and also having conditionals on whether there were commas.

+After that it was very easy to write a recursive algorithm to count bags that had a gold bag somewhere inside them.
 #### Part 2
+In 2020 I was never able to write a working solution.
+In 2021 I was able to make better use of my understanding of dictionaries and caching to write a solution that finishes incredibly quickly.

+It was nice to finally solve this problem.

 ### Comparison of cProfile/Runtime 2020 vs 2021 Part 1
+- 2020 completion time - 0.632 seconds
+- 2021 completion time - 0.023 seconds

 ## What I Learned

 ### Generic